cssnr/playdrift-extension/README.md

 *   Auto Continue Through the Game Stats at End of Game
 *   Close Profiles by Clicking Anywhere Outside the Profile
 *   Add Custom Chat Commands that Anybody can Use
+*   Show Remaining Dominoes and Optionally Exclude Your Own

 ### Upcoming Features and Ideas